Search here

 Example:

-For a young child a few months old to a toddler, for example, if they refuse to listen – b your 10 month old does not stop banging the toy against the table after a few warnings, you remove the toy and refuse to give it back until he or she will behave.
+For a young child a few months old to a toddler, for example, if they refuse to listen – example your 10 month old does not stop banging the toy against the table, after a few warnings, you remove the toy and refuse to give it back until he or she will behave.
 A small child obviously doesn’t have an understanding of time so this would be at your discretion.
-After a few minutes they should probably get the idea that you will take it away if they do it again and you can give it back to them after a few minutes.
+After a few minutes they should probably get the idea that you will take it away if they do it again and you can give it back to them.

 I usually put his toys in timeout instead and he is not allowed to play with them for a predetermined period of time.